kevincastejon/com.caskev.grid-toolkit/README.md

 ##### DiagonalsWeight (Only available with *DijkstraMap*)

 When moving diagonally from one tile to another, there is actually more distance covered than when moving with orthogonal movement.
-Mathematically, when the orthogonal distance between two adjacent tiles is 1, then the diagonal distance between two diagonnally adjacent tiles is roughly 1.414.
+Mathematically, when the orthogonal distance between two adjacent tiles is 1, then the diagonal distance between two diagonally adjacent tiles is roughly 1.414.
 The detailed calculation is **Sqrt(x_distance²+y_distance²)**.
 Although it is the most commonly used diagonal movement cost value, you can decide to use any value superior or equal to 1.

 ---